Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons

 We start by fixing the values of some parameters.
 The somewhat intricate expressions in this section are dictated by the computations arising in the proofs later on.
 They are somewhat roughly chosen and far from optimal as we only wish to convey the fact that every constant is explicit.
 On first reading, the exact choice of parameters can and should be skipped, as they are only meant to satisfy Lemma~\ref{lem:parameters}, which is the crucial Lemma of this subsection.

-Recall $\alpha_X$, $\beta_X$, $\alpha_C$ and $\beta_C$ given in Lemma~\ref{Lya_limit}. $a > 0$ is fixed from the last Subsection and the definition of $\tilde{H}$, and $\lambda$ and $\tilde{B}$ are obtained from the same Subsection.
+Recall $\alpha_{X}$, $\beta_{X}$, $\alpha_{C}$ and $\beta_{C}$ given in Lemma~\ref{lem:Lya_limit}. $a > 0$ is fixed from the last Subsection and the definition of $\tilde{H}$, and $\lambda$ and $\tilde{B}$ are obtained from the same Subsection.